 Hence, MAC broke all its ethical promises toward its loyal cruelty-free consumers.
 And guess what happened next?

-2005 – MAC got launched in China in 2005.They even brought changes in their testing policy.
+2012 – MAC started selling in China in 2012.
+It even brought changes in its testing policy.
 All was done to entertain the mandatory animal testing practices by the Chinese government.

 Does MAC manufacture in China?

-Not known.
+Unknown.
 The majority of MAC’s color products are manufactured in US and Canada.
-Not adequate information is available to tell if MAC makes products in mainland China or not.
+Adequate information is unavailable to tell if MAC makes products in mainland China or not.

 Is MAC vegan?